Young leads Northwestern over SIU-Edwardsville 72-54

 At the start of the second half, Northwestern put together its best offensive stretch to that point with a 16-6 run in the first five minutes to open a 47-31 lead.

-But then the Wildcats suddenly went cold again and were held scoreless for 3:16 as SIU-Edwardsville ran off eight stretch to make it 47-39.
+But then the Wildcats suddenly went cold again and were held scoreless for 3:16 as SIU-Edwardsville ran off eight straight to make it 47-39.

+“I liked where it was at times,” Cougars coach Brian Barone said of his team’s defense.
+“We did a pretty good job of switching defenses on makes and misses.
+I thought our transition defense really hurt us on some key moments of the game, though.”

 Young ended the drought with a basket inside with 11:46 to play.
 Shamar Wright answered with a 3-pointer at the other end to trim the lead to seven, but the Wildcats then ran off the next nine points for a 58-42 edge with just under seven minutes to go.